Blaze1404/Blaze1404/README.md

 - Hi, I’m @Blaze1404, 28 years old, living in germany
-- I’m interested in sports, technology and movies.
+- I’m interested in darts, soccer, technology, programming and audio books.
-- I’m currently learning python and pygame
+- I’m currently learning java for android app programming.
 - I’m working on:
+-  - a utilities app for darts players (java for android)
--  - a card game with pygame
+-  - a block game (java for android)
 - How to contact me: blaupunktca@gmail.com

 <!---